skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

   - Post, po
   - Put, pu
   - Delete, del, d
-- *apiParams*: optional, used to pass parameters in json format.
+- *-d {apiParams}*: optional, used to pass parameters in json format.
 In particular:
   - Post, Put: params will be passed in Body
   - Get, Delete: params will be passed in url
+- *-h {headers}*: optional, used to pass headers in Json format.
+Used to pass parameters in Header.

 ## Log file
 Once the command runs with the right parameters, a console log will be displayed and a log file is generated at the end of the *numIterations* iterations.